 Safeguarding Children and Young People in St Dominic’s Parish

 St Dominic’s Parish holds the care, safety and wellbeing of children as a fundamental responsibility.
-This page sets out information and contact details relating to our commitment as a parish to be a safe place for all.
+This page provides links and information relating to our commitment as a parish to be a safe place for all.
 It includes information about

 St Dominic’s Parish East Camberwell holds the care, safety and wellbeing of children as a fundamental responsibility of the Church.
 This commitment is drawn from, and inherent to, the teaching and mission of Jesus Christ, with love, justice and the dignity of each human person at the heart of the Gospel.
 A culture of safety within the Church ensures that children can actively and fully participate in the life of the Church and realise their potential in a faith community.